AndreaRiboni/Telegram-Whatsapp-Wrapped/README.md

 ### Run the analysis
 And run the notebook.
 Remember to change the file path in the first cell!
 > chat_path = 'YOUR_FILE_PATH.csv'
+Also remember to specify whether the file contains a Telegram or a Whatsapp chat
+> telegram_chat = True